 2. Create an original infographic

-Infographics are a great way to condense data heavy topics and share them in a simple to understand visual manner.
+Infographics are a great way to condense data-heavy topics and share them in a simple to understand a visual manner.
 It can also help to get shares and links.

 Illustrations are the most effective type of content marketing.

 People love to use them as visuals in their own blogs and posts.
 You can use Canva to create your own infographics, or you can check out a site like Fiverr to find people willing to create them for you, for as low as $5 per infographic.